epfl-ada/ada-2023-project-datacuisiniers/README.md

 # Methods : #

 First, we tried to find insights concerning the longevity of the actors and the number of appearances they have.
 We identified two main limits of this analysis : it is unequal through time and geographically.
-E plan on using regressions to see the correlation between our variables and success indices, including interactions of relevant variables (eg. age may matter more for women than men).
+We plan on using regressions to see the correlation between our variables and success indices, including interactions of relevant variables (eg. age may matter more for women than men).
 We will look at R squared to see what models explains most of someone’s success.

 Supervised ML methods will help us predict success from input features and create an interactive tool where users choose their input and how they view success.